TeXUsersGroup/TeX-VPAT/README.md

 The report is produced by [Tex Users Group](https://tug.org).

-TeX VPAT Statement (c) 2021-2022 by TeX Users Group
+TeX VPAT Statement (c) 2021-2023 by TeX Users Group

 TeX VPAT is licensed under a
 Creative Commons Attribution 3.0 Unported License.

 You should have received a copy of the license along with this work.
 If not, see [http://creativecommons.org/licenses/by/3.0/](http://creativecommons.org/licenses/by/3.0/).

+Version 2.2:  new accessible PDF (thanks to Ulrike Fischer and L3 team).
+Updated to TeXLive 2023

 Version 2.1:  updated to TeXLive 2022